chelceacalin/RentNow/README.md

 ## Features

-- **Book Management**: Add, update books, along with images, and delete books.
+- **Book Management**: Manage books, edit them, their availability etc.
-- **Category Management**: Group books into categories
+- **Category Management**: Group books into categories so you can read books from only a certain category if you want
 - **Book Rental**: Rent and return books, view your rented book list.
 - **Filtration, Pagination, Sorting**: Used *Specification API* to ensure server side filtration, sorting and pagination
-- **User Roles & Permissions**: Admins have the ability to create categories also manage users, normal users can't.
+- **User Roles & Permissions**: Admins have the ability to create categories also manage users and their activity and have control over other user's permissions, normal users can't.
+- **Notifications**: Users get reminders the day before needing to return a book, and every day after exceeding the return date.
+Also both the rented and the owner of the book get notified when someone rents a book
+- **Monitoring**: The whole app is integrated with Grafana, using pre-imported dashboards for visualisations and Loki for log collection
 ## ✨

-- Debouncing On Inputs
 - Request filter on back-end and interceptor on front-end

 ## Technologies